 Freeze-dried cat food is the easiest way to feed your pet a natural, raw diet.
 Many veterinarians recommend raw diets because they more naturally reflect what a cat would eat in the wild.
 Commercial wet or dry foods often contain grains, fillers, and low-quality animal by-products that provide bulk and calories, but don’t actually fulfill your cat’s nutritional needs.

-We’ve rounded up the seven most popular freeze-dried cat foods and then some in-depth analysis based on reviews and experience that will help you choose the right food for your cat.
+We’ve rounded up the most popular freeze-dried cat foods and then some in-depth analysis based on reviews and experience that will help you choose the right food for your cat.
+Keep reading for all the details in our freeze-dried cat food reviews.

-2. CANIDAE Freeze-Dried Dry Cat Food – Best Value
+2. CANIDAE Freeze Dried Cat Food – Best Value

 Canidae’s freeze-dried cat food promises to speak to your cat’s wild side.
 While it won’t turn your housecat into a panther, our test cat devoured this food.
 He took well to the transition; his coat was shiny and his eyes were bright.
 We found this to be the best freeze-dried cat food for the money.
 Some of the other brands are incredibly expensive, but this grain-free, high protein formulation is on par with what you’d expect to pay for the average high-quality dry food.